Silentó: Legal issues and manslaughter conviction

 At around 3:30 a.m. on January 21, 2021, in DeKalb County, Georgia, Silentó's 34-year-old cousin, Frederick Rooks, was found bleeding profusely by police, with gunshot wounds in his face and leg, before dying.
 Silentó was arrested in connection with the shooting and charged with malice murder and felony murder.
 Silentó's grandparents asked the judge to deny his $25,000 bail request.
 In June 2025, Hawk was sentenced to 30 years in prison after pleading guilty but mentally ill to the lesser charge of voluntary manslaughter.
 He also received a consecutive five-year sentence for aggravated assault with a deadly weapon for firing a gun in the direction of two other people.

 Musical style

 Silentó stated in 2015 that his style, which he described as a mix of rapping and singing, was defined by the lack of profanity in his songs.
-He has named his biggest musical influences as Mariah Carey, Future, Ciara, Young Thug, Cash Out, Kidz Bop, Boosie Badazz, and Usher.
+He has named his biggest musical influences as Mariah Carey, Future, Ciara, Young Thug, Cash Out, Rich Kidz, Boosie Badazz, and Usher.